kcenon/monitoring_system/docs/MIGRATION_GUIDE_V2.md

 ### What Changed?

-Version 2.0 eliminates circular dependencies between logger_system and monitoring_system by:
+The new architecture eliminates circular dependencies between logger_system and monitoring_system by:

 1. **Standardizing interfaces** in `common_system`
 2. **Removing concrete dependencies** between systems